Due to COVID-19, we are unable to offer in-person classes at BML this summer.

 - See Summer Session Frequently Asked Questions

 ETX/NUT 127 (10 units) Environmental Stress and Development in Marine Organisms

-How pollutants impact the most sensitive life stages of marine organisms. their embryos and larvae.
+This class examines how pollutants impact the most sensitive life stages of marine organisms: their embryos and larvae.
 Students will gain experience in experimental aspects of reproduction and development of marine organisms and how environmental stress impacts these events.
 The course will include an intense lecture-lab component as well as an independent research project.
 ETX/NUT127 satisfies 10 units of the 24 units of Restricted Electives required for a chosen emphasis within the Environmental Toxicology major.

 BIS 124 Coastal Marine Research (6 units) + EVE 114 Experimental Invertebrate Biology (3 units).